sk-....

 Account compromise

-2. If you’ve lost access — email support@ruapi.ai from the email on file with your description of the situation.
+- If you’ve lost access — email [email protected] from the address on file and describe what happened.